rupinderjdn/Spring-React/springBoot fundamentals/springNotes.md

  - It is a generic type.
 Consequently, we can use any type as the response body
 2. Can be used in this manner
  - return ResponseEntity.ok().header("custom-header","Rupinder").body(student);

+# Let's see how to add
+1. 'student' as a by default api service name to the rest api service
+2. @RequestMapping("student") -> define at class level so that all the method will inherit it.